dwengovzw/learning_content/learning_objects/english/exercises/general/0034_led_oef4/index.md

 ---
 ## Led

-OPGAVE 4
+TASK 4

-Schrijf een programma dat het volgende doet:
+Write a program that does the following:

-1. leds 0 en 7 gaan aan.
+1. Turn on LEDs 0 and 7.
-2. Wacht 100 ms. Leds 1 en 6 gaan aan.
+2. Wait 100 ms. Turn on LEDs 1 and 6.
-3. Wacht 100 ms. Leds 0 en 7 gaan uit.
-Leds 2 en 5 gaan aan.
+3. Wait 100 ms. Turn off LEDs 0 and 7.
+Turn on LEDs 2 and 5.
-4. Wacht 100 ms. Leds 1 en 6 gaan uit.
-Leds 3 en 4 gaan aan.
+4. Wait 100 ms. Turn off LEDs 1 and 6.
+Turn on LEDs 3 and 4.
-5. Wacht 100 ms. Leds 2 en 5 gaan uit.
-Leds 0 en 7 gaan aan.
+5. Wait 100 ms. Turn off LEDs 2 and 5.
+Turn on LEDs 0 and 7.
-6. Wacht 100 ms. Leds 3 en 4 gaan uit.
+6. Wait 100 ms. Turn off LEDs 3 and 4.

-*Test dit ook eens uit op een echte dwenguino als dit werkt in de simulator.*
+*Test this on an actual Dwenguino board if it works in the simulator.*